If the performance of the rental real estate market in Winston-Salem is anything like 2019, 2020 could be great for investors.

 Industry sectors include agriculture and textiles, manufacturing, nanotech and biotech, and numerous corporate headquarters.
 Cost of living is well below the national average, and median home values in Winston-Salem are some of the most affordable in this part of the country.

-Keep reading to learn why Winston-Salem may be another smart investment in 2020.
+Keep reading to learn what makes Winston-Salem an investment worth considering in 2020.

 Although the rate of population growth in the city is 5th in the state, the number of new residents moving to Winston-Salem is very impressive.
 According to the Winston-Salem Journal, about 16,700 new people moved to the area over the last eight years.